When Should You Cut Back Daylilies?

 The Best Time To Cut Back Daylily Foliage

-Cut daylilies leaves and stems back to ensure that they do not look messy or ratty as time progresses.
+Cut daylilies leaves and stem back to ensure they do not look messy or ratty as time progresses.

-The best time to consider cutting back daylily foliage is around the time that the leaves begin to die and turn brown.
+The best time to consider cutting back daylily foliage is when the leaves begin to die and turn brown.

 This is generally around the late fall to early winter months.
 There are a few things to consider:

-• It is okay to wait until all of the leaves die after the first hard frost and can easily be pulled off the plant’s base.
+- It is okay to wait until all leaves die after the first hard frost and can easily be pulled off the plant’s base.

-• If you want to propagate them, you can easily separate chunks and cut back the leaves to roughly six or seven inches and then replant them after the heat of the summer dies down.
+- If you want to propagate them, you can easily separate chunks, cut the leaves back to roughly six or seven inches, and then replant them after the heat of the summer dies down.

 Is There a Wrong Time to Cut Back Daylilies?

 If you trimmed them too short, you could weaken the plant.
-You should also refrain from cutting the foliage after the main flowering has finished during the early summer.
+It would be best if you also refrain from cutting the foliage after the main flowering has finished during the early summer.

 The extra foliage helps with photosynthesis and allows the plant to store food for good growth in the coming year.